seanyoung247/rock-paper-scissors/README.md

 }
 ```

 This code calculates the winning player with the mathematical formula outlined in this [wikipedia article](https://en.wikipedia.org/wiki/Rock_paper_scissors#Additional_weapons).
-Generalised to work with variable number of options, returns 0, 1, or 2 for tie, player one, and player two respectively.
+Generalised to work with variable number of options.
+Returns 0, 1, or 2 for tie, player one, and player two respectively.

 ```js
 _checkWinner(p1, p2) {